 8th Grade English - 2016

-By 8th grade, again, student achiement in English for MWA students as compared to the state average exceeds the state average as well as area WCCUSD schools.
+By 8th grade, again, student achievement in English for MWA students as compared to the state average exceeds the state average as well as area WCCUSD schools.
 Given the demographic of MWA as compared to the state, this is evidence of a strong academic program and of closing the student achievement gap – when compared to their white and Asian peers and those students attending a more suburban, middle income neighborhood public schools.
 8th grade is the middle of the 8-year cycle with MWA.
 By 11th grade, you will see in subsequent charts that MWA begins to achieve at significantly higher levels than area schools and the state average.

 11th Grade Math - 2015